flooyd/wsui/README.md

-https://wsui.vercel.app (the back end is hosted using Heroku and may be asleep.
-Give it a minute to wake up to see functionality
+https://wsui.vercel.app - The back end is hosted using Heroku and may be asleep.
+Please allow it a minute to wake up to see functionality.

 Svelte WebSocket testing UI